rafed/rafed.github.io/_pages/martial_arts/karate.md

 Karate is the most natural martial art.
 What I mean by natural is that there are arts, that have stances, punches, and kicks that are odd looking or does not come naturally.
 In Karate, the movements, strikes, and kicks are pretty simple and come very naturally and intuitively.

 Karate is also a very well rounded martial art.
 It focuses on every part of the body equally.
 Taekwondo focuses mostly on legs, and Judo is all about throws.
-There is nothing like this in Karate. punches, kicks, throws and all other aspects have equal value.
+There is nothing like this in Karate.
+Punches, kicks, throws and all other aspects have equal value.

 Although Karate emerged out of the need of fighting in practical situations its effectiveness is decreasing day by day.
 That's because it has become more of a sport than an art of fighting.
 If you want to learn self-defense then Karate will not be worth the effort.
 Of course, this has exceptions and there are some gyms will that will truly teach self-defense.
 But in most places, you will be taught how effectively you should punch to get a point.